pavelrevak/rt_soldering_pen/doc/MANUAL.md

 Show very basic information

 - preset temperatures and selected preset (with arrow)
-- actual TIP temperature (if no TIP is attached, CPU temperature is shown)
+- actual TIP temperature (if no TIP is attached, `--` is shown, if is detected error on pen, `Err` is shown)
 - bar-graph - actual heating power.

 #### Advanced mode